November is Diabetes Action Month

 - Are overweight – especially if you carry most of your weight around your waist.

 - Are diagnosed as having pre-diabetes or impaired glucose tolerance.
 This occurs when the glucose (sugar) in your blood is higher than normal, but not high enough to be called diabetes.

 - Gave birth to a large baby weighing more than 4kg (9lbs)

 - Had high blood glucose (hyperglycaemia) or diabetes during pregnancy.

 - Have had high blood glucose in the past.

-Fortunately up to 70% of cases of type 2 diabetes could be prevented through the adoption of a healthy lifestyle.
-70% of premature deaths among adults are largely due to behaviour initiated when they were teenagers.
+Fortunately up to 70 percent of cases of type 2 diabetes could be prevented through the adoption of a healthy lifestyle.
+70 percent of premature deaths among adults are largely due to behaviour initiated when they were teenagers.